Social Work Salaries - How Much Do Social Workers Make?

 MSW Salary

 Graduates with MSWs have a broader range of employment opportunities because most states require social workers to be licensed, and some require license holders to hold a master’s degree.
 Clinical social workers are licensed to diagnose and treat mental, behavioral and emotional disorders.
-These social workers, sometimes called licensed clinical social workers (LCSWs), are required to have a master’s degree in social work
+These social workers, sometimes called licensed clinical social workers (LCSWs), are required to have a master’s degree in social work.

 Like other fields, clinical social worker salaries vary based on a variety of factors, including employment sector, experience and location, but earning an MSW may open the door to LCSW salaries.